 WHO ARE WE?

-- Other organisations we are linked with include Oxford Against Detention (formerly the Close Campsfield campaign), Detention Forum, Yarls Wood Campaigners, Duncan Lewis Solicitors, Women for Refugee Women, AVID, Women’s Aid, Migrant & Justice Forum, North East Against Racism, West End Refugee Service (WERS), Mental Health North East (MHNE), End Deportations Belfast, Abolish Detention among others.
+- No To Hassockfield works closely with other organisations including but not limited to: Keep Campsfield Closed campaign, Detention Forum, Yarls Wood Campaigners, Duncan Lewis Solicitors, Women for Refugee Women, AVID, Women’s Aid, Migrant & Justice Forum, North East Against Racism, West End Refugee Service (WERS), Mental Health North East (MHNE), End Deportations Belfast, Abolish Detention and Durham People’s Assembly.

 WHERE IS HASSOCKFIELD?

-- On the site of Medomsley Detention Centre, notorious for the abuse of young in the 1960s, 1970s and 1980s as uncovered in Operation Seabrook – an investigation begun in 2013.
+Hassockfield/Derwentside IRC is situated on a windy hill between Durham and Consett, outside the remote village of Medomsley – a name still notorious locally as the site of the former Medomsley Detention Centre, where large scale abuse of young men in the 1960s, 1970s and 1980s was uncovered in Operation Seabrook, begun in 2013.

-Notes on “People at the end of the asylum application process” :
+What does “the end of the asylum application process” mean?

-- In fact some of the women held in immigration detention centres have exercised their right to claim asylum but their claim has not been refused.
+- Some of the women held in immigration detention centres have exercised their right to claim asylum but their claim has not been refused.
 Others so described will have an appeal or other further challenge in process.

 - Others are stateless people: they cannot be deported.